lunasec-io/lunasec/docs/blog/2022-05-12-vuln-scanners-are-terrible.md

 So, the scanners check if you have that package or not, and they notify you if you do.
 Full stop.
 The rest is up to you to figure out if you're vulnerable, and as mentioned above, you usually aren't, for any number of reasons that we get into below.

-We wrote these reasons down, again and again, and in the end realized that the vast majority of these false positives fell into one of a few buckets.
+We wrote these reasons down, again and again, and in the end realized that the vast majority of these false positives fell into one of a few categories.
 Many of them could be eliminated by relatively simple code.

 For the most part, we aren't talking about advanced heuristics and static-analysis.